CodeFromAnywhere/CodeFromAnywhere/README.md

 # Missing Building Blocks in the Agent World

 ["AI Agents will likely be the most impactful technology of our generation"](https://transitivebullsh.it/ai-agents).
-I'm Wynand and here are some of my current interests.
+I'm [@wkarsens](https://x.com/wkarsens) and here are some of my current interests.

 ## OpenAPI Search Engine